hanchiang/url-shortener-infra/README.md

 # Operational hours
 EC2 and URL shortener will run from:
 * 12pm UTC - 2pm UTC on weekdays
-* 2am UTC - 4am UTC, 6am UTC - 3pm UTC on weekends
+* 2am UTC - 2pm UTC on weekends

 ## TODO:
 * Replace shell provisioner with ansible provisioner in packer, move configurations to a separate ansible playbook to be run after EC2 is created